Loving at Arm’s Length?

 Are you married or in a serious relationship with someone who seems emotionally distant and tries to push you away?
 Or, do you ever feel like you don’t want to get too close to your partner or spouse, even though you love and care about them?
-If so, you may have had or been in a relationship with someone with an avoidant-dismissive attachment style.
+If so, you may have had a relationship with someone with an avoidant-dismissive attachment style.

 Attachment theory is a framework in psychology that explains how partners form and keep relationships.
 We all need to connect with others and seek relationships to meet this need.
 Our attachment style is shaped by how we were cared for when we were young, impacting how we deal with relationships for the rest of our lives.
 Emotionally focused therapy (EFT) and schema therapy (ST) use attachment theory as a central part of their model, which we practice at Loving at Your Best.